tfayiah/tfayiah.github.io/_pages/about.md

 ## Educational Background

 I hold a Master of Applied Statistics from Pennsylvania State University, where I graduated in August 2023.
 My academic journey began with a B.S. in Mathematics (magna cum laude) from the University of Liberia.
-Additionally, I have earned several professional diplomas, including an Advanced Postgraduate Diploma in Clinical Research & Data Management from James Lind Institute, and certifications in Data Science, Management & Security from Oxford University.
+Additionally, I have earned several professional diplomas, including an Advanced Postgraduate Diploma in Clinical Research & Data Management from James Lind Institute, and certifications in Data Science, Management & Security from Oxford University and several others.

+Furthermore, I am currently pursuing a Master of Science in Information Technology with a focus on Software Development at Southern New Hampshire University in Manchester, NH, USA.

 ## Professional Experience